Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/05_conjugation-charts.md

 Example 2: She bakes. \
 Example 3: It bakes. \
 Example 4: John bakes. \
-Example 5: The Eifel Tower bakes.
+Example 5: The Eiffel Tower bakes.

 The same is true of the word *hann* (he).
 It could be replaced with any other singular noun in Icelandic, and the accompanying conjugation for that word as a subject would be correct.